The Definitive 6-Step Guide to Strategy Implementation

 - Keep them simple.
 Don't try to come up with complex ratios that only a small group of people understand.
 Make them simple and relatable to everyone in the organization.

-- Choose at least 1 KPI for each of your focus areas.
-More than 1 is fine – but keep the total number for the organization to no more than 6 or 7.
+- Choose at least 1 KPI for each of your strategic objectives.
+More than 1 is fine - but keep the total number for the organization to no more than 6 or 7.

 - Don't make them too hard to measure quickly.
 I've seen great-looking KPIs that can only start to be measured years after the strategy begins.
 That simply isn't going to work for keeping your strategy implementation efforts focused in the early days.